flutter/website/src/docs/testing/errors.md

 typically by setting them to values in your `void main()` function.

-## Quit application on encountering an error
+Below each error type handling is explained.
+At the bottom there's a code snippet which handles all types of errors.
+Even though you can just copy-paste the snippet, we recommend you to first get acquainted with each of the error types.

+## Errors caught by Flutter

-For example, to make your application quit immediately any time an error occurs in release mode, you could use the following handler:
+For example, to make your application quit immediately any time an error is caught by Flutter in release mode, you could use the following handler:

 <!-- skip -->
 ```dart